chunkybanana/canvas/README.md

 - [ws](https://www.npmjs.com/package/ws) for the backend websocket
 - [commander](https://www.npmjs.com/package/commander) for a nice cli
-- [Gifenc](https://github.com/mattdesl/gifenc) for fast gif encoding
+- [Gifenc](https://github.com/mattdesl/gifenc) for fast gif encoding (not efficient though, I'll try and understand gifs at some point)
 - [this slider thing from w3schools](https://www.w3schools.com/howto/howto_css_switch.asp) - it's one of the few actually useful things there

-Thanks to [Radvylf](https://github.com/Radvylf) for hosting this, and [Unrelated String](https://github.com/unrelatedstring) and [pxeger](https://github.com/pxeger) among others for providing constant feedback.
+Thanks to [Radvylf](https://github.com/Radvylf) for hosting this and helping with code, and [Unrelated String](https://github.com/unrelatedstring) and [pxeger](https://github.com/pxeger) among others for providing constant feedback.
 Thanks to [Ginger](https://github.com/gingerindustries) for designing the icon.